ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

   mail.receiver.example!example.com!1013662812!1013749130.xml.gz

-No specific MIME message structure is required.
+No specific MIME message structure is required for the message body.
 It is presumed that the aggregate reporting address will be equipped to extract body parts with the prescribed media type and filename and ignore the rest.

-Email streams carrying DMARC feedback data **MUST** conform to the DMARC mechanism, thereby resulting in an aligned "pass" (see [@!I-D.ietf-dmarc-dmarcbis, section 4.4]).
+Mail streams carrying DMARC feedback data **MUST** conform to the DMARC mechanism, thereby resulting in an aligned "pass" (see [@!I-D.ietf-dmarc-dmarcbis, section 4.4]).
 This practice minimizes the risk of Report Consumers processing